microsoft/wslg/README.md

 - Windows 10 Insider Preview build 21362+
    - WSLg is going to be generally available alongside the upcoming release of Windows.
 To get access to a preview of WSLg, you'll need to join the [Windows Insider Program](https://insider.windows.com/en-us/) and be running a Windows 10 Insider Preview build from the beta or dev channels.

-- It recommended to run WSLg on a system with virtual GPU (vGPU) enabled for WSL so you can benefit from hardware accelerated OpenGL rendering.
-You can find preview driver supporting WSL from each of our partners below.
+- It is recommended to run WSLg on a system with virtual GPU (vGPU) enabled for WSL so that you can benefit from hardware accelerated OpenGL rendering.
+You can find preview drivers supporting WSL from each of our partners below.

    - [AMD GPU driver for WSL](https://community.amd.com/community/radeon-pro-graphics/blog/2020/06/17/announcing-amd-support-for-gpu-accelerated-machine-learning-training-on-windows-10)
    - [Intel GPU driver for WSL](https://downloadcenter.intel.com/download/30579/Intel-Graphics-Windows-DCH-Drivers)